ownimage/image-processing-examples/05 Lightroom AI Description Generation/README.md

 10. Should I put a gradio front end on this
 11. Currently it asks for a model but then adds models 0,1,2 regardless of selection
 12. Should I break out the models into a separate directory and scan it, this seems to be a more scalable solution than methods
+13. Would be good to include what colours were in the image in the description

 ## Non requirements